10 key analytics every business should know about

-Customer lifetime value analytics is the process of analysing how valuable the customer is to the business over the entire lifetime of the relationships.
+Customer lifetime value analytics is the process of analysing how valuable the customer is to the business over the entire lifetime of the relationship.
 Instead of looking at transaction profitability this tool seeks to establish how long a customer is likely to stay a customer, how often they are likely to buy during that period, and how valuable they are across that timeframe.

 For some companies a customer may be profitable as soon as they make their first purchase.
 For others they may only become profitable after several purchases.
 Clearly it’s important to know which camp your customers fall into.

 This insight can allow you to focus your marketing attention on the ones that are most likely to buy.
 And, if you know how much a customer is worth to your business over the lifetime of the relationship, this information will then direct how much you can afford to spend in attracting that customer in the first place.

 8. Social media analytics